 Quality of Care

-The office was noted for its cleanliness and modern technology, contributing to a positive patient experience.
+The office is noted for its modern technology and cleanliness, contributing to a positive patient experience.

 5.0